Auranite-Studio/Abloom-API/README.md

 | NATURAL | `natural_dmg` | #32CD32 |
 | QUANTUM | `quantum_dmg` | #9400D3 |

-### 2. Accumulation Mechanics
+### 2. Resonance Accumulation Mechanics

-- When taking damage from an element, the target accumulates points of that element
+- When taking damage from an element, the target accumulates resonance points of that element
 - Base accumulation value: **1 resonance point per hit**
 - Activation threshold: **100 resonance points**
 - When the threshold is reached, a special effect triggers and resonance points are reset
 - Accumulation resets after **300 ticks** (15 seconds) without receiving damage of that type

-### 3. Threshold Effects
+### 3. Resonance Effects

 When reaching 100 accumulation resonance points: